 There is growing recognition and appreciation for Eastman and his work.
 The world is beginning to acknowledge his small but important role in the experimental and classical music scenes in New York in the 1970s and early 1980s.
 Performances of his work are on the rise.
 The Ecstatic Music Festival was inaugurated in 2011 with ne(x)tworks performing “Stay On It,” which has also been performed by thingNY.
 Jace Clayton, better known as DJ /rupture, released an album called “The Julius Eastman Memory Depot” in 2013 featuring unique collaborations between Clayton and pianists David Friend and Emily Manzo performing “Evil Nigger” and “Gay Guerrilla.”
 ACME has been performing the “The Holy Presence of Joan d’Arc” for 10 celli from a new transcription by Clarice Jensen.
 These are just a few of the performances of Eastman’s work in the last decade.

 In 2016 the classical music world is a different place than it was in the 1970s.
 There is a growing, if incomplete, awareness of the importance of programming work by composers who don’t fit the white, heterosexual male stereotype.
 Eastman, a proud gay black man, was far from the typical profile of a composer, and put himself fully into his work.
-Recently, I saw the African-American artist Xenobia Bailey speak; she talked about the importance of “knowing how to dream in a nightmare.”
+Recently, I saw the African-American artist Xenobia Bailey speak; she talked about the importance of “living a dream in a nightmare.”
 By the end of his life Eastman might have been living in a nightmare—largely of his own making—but at least we have a partial record of his dreams. ¶